Firstly, most people are scared of getting their exam results, even if they hide it. Why?

 1. Go easy on yourself

-Remind yourself that it is completely normal to feel tense and anxious when you are waiting for something unknown.
+Remind yourself that it is completely normal to feel tense and anxious when you are waiting to face something unknown.
 It can feel overwhelming, but it doesn’t last forever.

 2. Practise being more present